mlrun/mlrun/docs/store/artifacts.md

 Artifacts are comprised of two parts: an artifact object that points to the artifact data; and the artifact data (files).
 You delete artifacts from a specific project and choose what you want to delete.
 Deleting artifacts is supported for v3IO, Google, Azure, DBFS, Filestore, and S3.
-You cannot delete artifacts of type: ModelArtifact, DirArtifact, and DatasetArtifact.
+You cannot delete artifacts of type: ModelArtifact, DirArtifact, and DatasetArtifact that has more than one file.

 The options for {py:meth}`~mlrun.projects.MlrunProject.delete_artifact`:
 - metadata-only: Delete only the artifact object.
 The related artifact data remains.